Fundamentals-of-Computer-Science/FunCS/content/Chapter 3.2 - Looping.md

 >
 >Try to identify each condition before checking the solution.

 Understanding how state changes throughout a loop's execution is crucial for writing correct programs.
-By thinking carefully about our preconditions, loop invariants, and postconditions, we can ensure our loops do exactly what we intend.
+By thinking carefully about our preconditions and postconditions, we can ensure our loops do exactly what we intend.

 In our next section, we'll explore more advanced loop concepts, building on our understanding of state management to handle more complex programming scenarios.